joelbettner/HamptonDemo/README.md

 # HamptonDemo
-asdfasdfThis is a demonstration repository for HamptonCC
+asdfThis is a demonstration repository for HamptonCC